noodlewerk/NWPusher/README.md

 -----
 Testing push notifications for your iOS app can be a pain.
 You might consider setting up your own server or use one of the many push webservices online.
 Either way it's a lot of work to get all these systems connected properly.

 Enter *Pusher*, a Mac and iPhone app for sending push notifications *directly* to the *Apple Push Notification Service*.
 No need to set up a server or create an account online.
-You only need the SSL certificate and a device token to start pushing directly from your Mac or iPhone.
+You only need the SSL certificate and a device token to start pushing directly from your Mac, or even from an iPhone!

 Pusher comes with a small library for both OS X and iOS, that provides various tools to send notifications programmatically.
 On OS X it can use the keychain to retrieve push certificates and keys.
-Pusher can also be used without keychain, using a PKCS12 file.
+Pusher can also be used without keychain, using a PKCS12 file, e.g. when pushing from iOS.

 ![Pusher OS X](Docs/osx.png)